2dpetkov/gotemplate/README.md

 ```bash
 make docker-build
 ```
-This builds the Docker image tagged as `gotemplate`, following the instructions in the `Dockerfile`.
+This builds the Docker image tagged as `gas-meter`, following the instructions in the `Dockerfile`.

 ### Running the Application in Docker
 To run the application using Docker Compose: